Session Resource & Recording

-WHO SHOULD ATTEND: This session was for SRE Network members and community leaders who are looking to build skills in a workplace context about how to have uncomfortable conversations about sexual harassment and abuse at work.
+This session was for SRE Network members and community leaders looking to build workplace skills about how to have uncomfortable conversations about sexual harassment and abuse at work.

-ABOUT OUR SPEAKER: Sarah Pierson (formerly Beaulieu) is the author of Breaking the Silence Habit: A Practical Guide to Uncomfortable Conversations in the #MeToo Workplace.
+Sarah Pierson (formerly Beaulieu) is the author of Breaking the Silence Habit: A Practical Guide to Uncomfortable Conversations in the #MeToo Workplace.
 She is a speaker and consultant who trains workplaces and managers on skills-based sexual harassment prevention and response.
 Her expertise has been featured in multiple news outlets, including Fox News, Harvard Business Review, the Associated Press, the U.S. Chamber of Commerce, NPR, AskMen, and the Boston Business Journal.
-In 2018, Sarah, along with Russ Hammonds, co-founded An Uncomfortable Conversation, a nonprofit YouTube channel that helps people engage in meaningful conversations about sexual violence through short videos.
+In 2018, Sarah and Russ Hammonds co-founded An Uncomfortable Conversation, a nonprofit YouTube channel that helps people engage in meaningful conversations about sexual violence through short videos.
 A proud graduate of Brown University, Sarah lives with her family in Boston, Massachusetts.

 This SRE program was held on Thursday, January 19, 11 am PT/2 pm ET (60 minutes)